-MeshCAM is a Windows program that runs on XP, Vista, Window 7, or Windows 8.
+On Windows, MeshCAM runs on XP, Vista, Window 7, or Windows 8.
 It requires a minimum of 1GB or RAM but 2GB or more is recommended.

 If you have a Linux machine, users have had good luck running MeshCAM under Wine on Ubuntu version 10.
 Check out the Linux CNC page for more details.

 MeshCAM was first put online in 2004 so it’s not the new kid on the block.